bigyihsuan/rusty_deque/README.md

 A simple, deque-based programming language to practice writing Rust.

+### Goals

+* Learn and practice Rust programming.
+* Create a functional programming language using deques.
+* Create a programming language that allows using code as a deque value.

 # Deque

 The main data structure is a [deque](https://en.wikipedia.org/wiki/Deque), which allows the insertion and removal of elements at both ends.